aleshaleksey/fansys23/08-spell-list.md

 **Special**: The spell does not affect entities that are at least 5ft above the ground.

-**Upcast**: The for every extra MP die used, the spell's radius increases by 5ft or the damage increases by 1d12, or the duration increases by 12 min.
+**Upcast**: The for every extra MP die above 4 used, the spell's radius increases by 5ft or the damage increases by 1d12, or the duration increases by 12 min.

 **Global**: The spell lasts for a day and has a great radius.
 It deals the damage only during the first minute of the spell and can also affect structures.
 In addition friendly entities have advantage on fortification and harvesting rolls in the area.
 For every 4MP dice extra the duration increases by a day, or the radius increases by 800ft.